Big 4 men's basketball coaches mull potential changes to 3-point line

-When the NCAA moved the 3-point line back a foot for the 2008-09 season, it didn’t discourage shooting from behind the arc for long.

-If a proposal passes this week that would move the 3-point line in Division I men's basketball back again by more than a foot, Canisius men's basketball coach Reggie Witherspoon doesn't expect that to dissuade 3-point shooters, either.

-Players who shoot 3-pointers will adapt.
 Shooters keep shooting.

+It happened when the NCAA moved the Division I men's basketball 3-point line back one foot for the 2008-09 season.
+Canisius men's basketball coach Reggie Witherspoon expects shooters to adjust again if a proposal to move the 3-point line back again by more than a foot passes this week.

 "Players usually adjust, and if this passes, we probably will adjust again," Witherspoon said.
 "We can move the line back, and we've done that already.
 It didn't discourage people from shooting more often, and I think it will happen again."

 The 12-person Playing Rules Oversight Panel will vote Wednesday on the NCAA men’s basketball rules committee’s proposal to move the 3-point line to the international distance of 22 feet, 1 3/4 inches.
-The current 3-point line is at 20 feet, 9 inches, and was last moved back at the start of the 2008-09 season.
+The current 3-point line is at 20 feet, 9 inches.
 The NBA line is at 23 feet, 9 inches.

-The change, which was tested in the NIT in the last two seasons, will become official if the oversight panel votes to approve it.
+The change, which was tested in the NIT in the last two seasons, will become official if the oversight panel approves it.
 It would go into effect for the 2019-20 season in Division I, and for the 2020-21 season in Divisions II and III.
 It would not be implemented in women’s college basketball.

-The oversight panel vote to move the line the last time preceded the 2007-08 season in which 19.1 threes were attempted per game, according to the NCAA.
+The last vote to move the line preceded the 2007-08 season, in which 19.1 threes were attempted per game, according to the NCAA.
 At the time, that was the most since the shot was implemented for the 1986-87 season.
-This vote follows a season in which the record for threes per game was set at 22.4, the third consecutive year the number was more than 20.
+This vote follows a season in which the record for 3-pointers per game was set at 22.4, the third consecutive year the number was more than 20.

 The men’s basketball coaches from University at Buffalo, St. Bonaventure, Niagara and Canisius spoke to The News in the last week regarding a possible change to the game.